Bolton (1792 ship): 7th voyage transporting enslaved people (1800–1801)

 On 12 March HMS Leda recaptured Bolton, as Bolton was on her way to Bordeaux.
 Leda sent Bolton into Plymouth.
 Bolton arrived at Plymouth on 14 March.
 Bolton arrived back at Liverpool on 10 April.
-Bolton had left Liverpool with 48 crew members and she suffered four crew deaths on her voyage.
+Bolton had left Liverpool with 48 crew members and had suffered four crew deaths on her voyage.

-8th enslaving voyage (1801–1802)
+8th voyage transporting enslaved people (1801–1802)

 Captain John Reddie sailed from Liverpool on 21 June 1801.
+In 1801, 147 vessels sailed from English ports, bound to Africa to acquire and transport captives; 122 of these vessels sailed from Liverpool.

 Bolton arrived at St Vincent on 10 December.
 She sailed from St Vincent on 10 January 1802 and arrived back at Liverpool on 20 February.
 She had sailed from Liverpool with 39 men and had suffered no crew deaths on her voyage.

-9th enslaving voyage (1802–1803)
+9th voyage transporting enslaved people (1802–1803)

 Captain John Reddie acquired a letter of marque on 26 May 1802.
 Captain Reddie sailed from Liverpool on 20 May 1802, bound for Bonny.
+In 1802, 155 vessels sailed from English ports, bound to Africa to acquire and transport captives; 122 of these vessels sailed from Liverpool.

-She arrived at Barbados on 16 November with 265 captives.
+Bolton arrived at Barbados on 16 November with 265 captives.
 She sailed from Barbados on 1 December and arrived back at Liverpool on 28 January 1803.
-She had left Liverpool with 29 crew members and she suffered no crew deaths on the voyage.
+She had left Liverpool with 29 crew members and suffered no crew deaths on the voyage.

-10th enslaving voyage (1803)
+10th voyage transporting enslaved people (1803)

 Captain John Spence acquired a letter of marque on 23 May 1803.
 He sailed from Liverpool on 3 June 1803.
+In 1803, 99 vessels sailed from English ports, bound to Africa to acquire and transport captives; 83 of these vessels sailed from Liverpool.